SamScherer1/SwiftDJITutorials/source/ios-tutorials/SimulatorDemo.md

 Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "DJISimulatorDemo" in the **Product Name** field and keep the other default settings.

-Once the project is created, let's delete the **ViewController.h** and **ViewController.m** files, which were created by Xcode when you create the project.
-Then create a UIView Controller named **RootViewController** and set the class of original ViewController object in storyboard to "RootViewController".
+Once the project is created, let's delete the **ViewController.swift file, which was created by Xcode when you created the project.
+Then create a UIView Controller named **RootViewController** and set the class of original ViewController object in the main storyboard to "RootViewController".

 Next, let's import the DJISDK.framework to the project and implement the registration process in the **RootViewController**.
 If you are not familiar with the process of importing and activating DJI SDK, please check this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.md#Xcode-Project-Integration) for details.